-Handmade rugs can be shaken outside if a manageable size, brushed or cleaned with vacuum cleaner.
-It’s probably better to avoid using the highest suction setting, and is better to clean in the direction of least resistance in the pile.
-Care should always be taken around fringes to avoid them being sucked into the vacuum cleaner and becoming ripped or damaged.
+Handmade rugs can be shaken outside if a manageable size, brushed or vacuumed.
+It’s probably best to avoid using the highest suction and rotating brushes.
+Vacuum in the direction of least resistance in the pile.
+Take care around fringes to avoid them being sucked into the vacuum cleaner and becoming ripped or damaged.

-Occasionally if it is possible, turn the rug over and vacuum the dust from the back of the rug.
-Allow any mud to dry on the rug surface before using the vacuum cleaner, never rub it when damp as this may add a new colour to the rug.
-If a drink is spilled spoon off immediately and blot the fluid, again avoid ‘rubbing’’ it in.
+Occasionally, if possible, turn the rug over and vacuum the dust from the back of the rug.
+If muddy, allow it to dry on the rug surface before vacuuming, never rub it when damp as this may add a new colour to the rug.
+If a drink is spilled, spoon off immediately and blot the fluid, again avoid ‘rubbing’’ it in.

-A handmade rug is as susceptible to marking and staining as any other fabric, the one benefit being that a wool rug which has not undergone any type of chemical process still retains natural lanolin from the sheep’s fleece which can give some protection.
+A handmade rug is as susceptible to marking and staining as any other fabric, the one benefit being that a wool rug which has not undergone any type of chemical process still retains some natural lanolin from the sheep’s fleece which gives some protection.

 A gentle sponging using a wool wash rather than harsh detergent is ok.
 Again ‘blotting up’ rather than ‘rubbing in’.